What Physical Care Actually Buys You in a Virtual-First World

 The right question for these practices isn't how cheap you can make the space and still have it function.
 It's what environment makes your patient want to come, want to stay long enough for the visit to do its work, and want to come back.
 Underspend on that and you've built a building that fights your care model.

 The right answer is the smallest physical footprint that does the work — both the care work and the relationship work — and nothing more.
-Sometimes that's a dedicated facility.
-Sometimes it's a floor in a medical office building.
-Sometimes it's a well-designed second-generation suite in a neighborhood your patients are already comfortable in.
 The footprint is a function of the model and the patient.
-Anything else is decoration or vanity.

 That is what physical real estate buys you in a virtual-first world.
 Not survival against the virtual tide.
 Not credibility for the deck.
 A care model that virtual structurally cannot replicate, delivered out of a building sized to the work and nothing more.